benmvp/slides/2019/nationjs/react-eco.md

 - **`immer`** takes a completely different approach
   * It doesn't use objects at all
   * It's a newer solution
+  * You give `produce()` the object you want to mutate and a function that performs the mutation
+  * Get to write the mutations in "normal" JavaScript
+  * It efficiently batches up the mutations & returns the "next state" of the object

 /////
 <!-- .slide: data-background="url(../../img/nav-react/eva-tillmann-677057-clown-fish-unsplash.jpg) no-repeat center" data-background-size="cover" -->